-The trading price of the ADSs is likely to be volatile and could fluctuate widely due to factors beyond our control.
+Since our ADSs became listed on NASDAQ on June 12, 2020, the trading price of our ADSs has ranged from US\$18.64 to US\$32.40 per ADS.
+The trading price of our ADSs may be volatile and could fluctuate widely due to factors beyond our control.
 This may happen because of broad market and industry factors, like the performance and fluctuation of the market prices of other companies with business operations located mainly in China that have listed their securities in the U.S. A number of Chinese companies have listed or are in the process of listing their securities on U.S. stock markets.
 The securities of some of these companies have experienced significant volatility, including price declines in connection with their initial public offerings.
 The trading performances of these Chinese companies' securities after their offerings may affect the attitudes of investors toward Chinese companies listed in the U.S. in general and consequently may impact the trading performance of the ADSs, regardless of our actual operating performance.